dns-inspector/dnskit/README.md

 ### License

-DNSKit is licnesed under the GNU Lesser General Public License 3.0 (LGPL3), an extension of the GNU General Public License 3.0 (GPL).
+DNSKit is licensed under the GNU Lesser General Public License 3.0 (LGPL3), an extension of the GNU General Public License 3.0 (GPL).

 > [!WARNING]
 > It's important that you understand the requirements of these licenses before using DNSKit in your project!